Alfresco/alfresco-build-tools/docs/README.md

 ### get-pr-number

 Get the pull request number.
-The branch name and github_token are mandotory inputs.
+The  github_token is mandatory input.
 The result is returned in the output named: `number`.

 ```yaml